Join to View Full Profile

 Summary

-I am currently a Resident Physician at the University of California, San Diego in the Department of Otolaryngology - Head & Neck Surgery.
-I graduated Magna Cum Laude from the University of California, San Diego in 2013 with a B.S. in Bioengineering and a Global Health Minor.
-I also completed an M.S.E. in Bioengineering Innovation & Design at Johns Hopkins University in May 2018.
-I received my M.D. degree from the Johns Hopkins School of Medicine in May 2019.
+I am currently a Neurotology - Skull Base Surgery Fellow at the University of Minnesota.
+I completed residency and an NIH funded R25 research year at the University of California, San Diego Department of Otolaryngology - Head & Neck Surgery.
+I graduated Magna Cum Laude from the University of California, San Diego with a B.S. in Bioengineering and a Global Health Minor.
+I also completed an M.S.E. in Bioengineering Innovation & Design at Johns Hopkins University.
+I received my M.D. degree from the Johns Hopkins School of Medicine.

 Education & Training